timschneeb/OnyxTweaks/README.md

 ## Compatibility

+> [!CAUTION]
-This Xposed module was primarily designed for my Go Color 7 running the Beta 4.0 firmware with Android 12.
+> This Xposed module was primarily designed for my Go Color 7 running the Beta 4.0 firmware with Android 12.
-I cannot guarantee full compatibility with other Boox models, especially if they do not run the 4.0 beta firmware.
+> I cannot guarantee full compatibility with other Boox models, especially if they do not run the 4.0 beta firmware.

 ## Features